SIMS-IOT-Devices/FreeRTOS-ESP-IDF-SPI/README.md

 2 - ESP32 - ESP32 (Master as transmitter):<br>
     &emsp;&nbsp;&nbsp;The Master_transmitter_output.c file sends "A" character to the slave, and the Slave_receiver_input.c file receives "A" from a master.

+3 - ESP32 - ESP32 (Master as receiver):<br>
+    &emsp;&nbsp;&nbsp;The Master_receiver.c file receives a string from the slave, and the Slave_trncmitter.c file sends a string to the master.